tikalk/go-distribution-fuzeday/README.md

 ### Execution ###
+Launching `main.go` or fiddling around with the CLI application is the best starting point to understand the project.
-Whether you run the examples from the code or the provided executable, these are the supported CLI commands:
+Whether you run the examples from the code or the built executable, these are the supported CLI commands:
 ```$bash
 ./go-distribution-fuzeday join
 ./go-distribution-fuzeday throw